Al-Shorta SC: Emblem

+Al-Shorta's first club crest was the same as the logo of the Iraqi Police, with the addition of the Olympic rings at the bottom alongside the club's name and the year 1978, which was the year of the club's formal establishment.
 Al-Shorta began to wear a harp on their shirts in the 1992–93 season, after television presenter Majid Abdul-Haq coined the now-popular nickname Al-Qithara (The Harp) to refer to the club on his program Letter of the League by likening the team's attractive style of play to the tunes of a musical instrument.
-In 2002, laurel leaves were added to surround the harp on the shirt, with the Olympic rings added underneath to signify Al-Shorta's status as a multi-sport club.
+In 2002, laurel leaves were added either side of the harp on the shirt, and the Olympic rings were added underneath it.

+In 2005, Al-Shorta adopted a new emblem which was blue with a green outline, with a harp featuring in the centre of the crest along with the Iraq flag.
+Under the presidency of Raad Hammoudi, the club decided to recognise 1975 as its year of foundation, as this was the year in which the Police Games Directorate accepted the new clubs-only policy in Iraqi football and integrated its top players into Al-Shorta Sports Club which had been provisionally established along with the Iraqi National Clubs League a year prior.
+Thus, 1975 was written on either side of the logo in English and Arabic, and this remained the club's crest for the next seven years.

-At the start of the 2005–06 season, Al-Shorta adopted a new crest which was blue with a green outline.
-A harp featured in the centre with the club's year of foundation and the Iraq flag.
-This remained the logo for seven years until they changed to a circular white crest with a green outline in the 2012–13 season, which contained the same harp, laurel leaves and rings as before but with the addition of the club's name and year of foundation at the bottom.
-On 12 December 2013, before the start of 2014 AFC Champions League qualifying play-off, Al-Shorta announced the change to a new logo which was designed by Luay Abdul-Rahman, the artistic director of Al-Shorta's newspaper.
-The harp in the centre of the logo is gold rather than green, and gold is prevalent throughout the emblem.
-The club's foundation year and the Iraqi flag feature at the top and bottom respectively along with the club's name in English.
+In 2012, the club's new administrative body decided to recognise 1932 as the club's year of foundation, as the club's origins date back to the football team that formed in 1932 and went on to compete in the Iraq Central FA Premier League.
+This came with a change to the club's logo in the form of a new white circular crest with a green outline, which contained the harp, laurel leaves and Olympic rings inside it along with the club's name and year of foundation at the bottom.

+On 12 December 2013, before the start of the 2014 AFC Champions League qualifying play-off, Al-Shorta announced the change to a new logo which was designed by Luay Abdul-Rahman, the artistic director of Al-Shorta's newspaper.
+The centre of the logo features a golden harp on a green and white backdrop, and the club's year of foundation and the Iraq flag feature at the top and bottom of the logo respectively.
+The club's name in English is displayed in a golden banner towards the bottom of the logo.

+On 18 November 2020, the club revealed a brand new crest as part of a ceremony to celebrate its 88th anniversary.
+However, the logo change was abandoned after a negative reception from supporters.